rakudo/rakudo/docs/module_management.md

 Furthermore, precompilations are statically linked against the precompilations of their transitive dependencies as well as against a particular compilation of the Raku compiler and its `CORE.setting`.
-Therefore, the identify of the Raku compiler - obtained through `$*PERL.compiler.id` - should also be considered part of the environment the precompilation was formed in.
-This will also support `rakudobrew` style tools, which enable switching between different versions and backends.
+Therefore, the identity of the Raku compiler - obtained through `$*PERL.compiler.id` - should also be considered part of the environment the precompilation was formed in.
+This will also support `rakubrew` style tools, which enable switching between different versions and backends.

 In an ideal world, precompilation would always be possible for all compilation